Summer Session

 Group photo from the 2018 Summer Session (click image for larger version)

-Summer Session held its first classes in 1974 with Dr. Alfred Bloom and Dr. Mokusen Miyuki.
-For over 40 years, distinguished teachers including Dr. Taitetsu Unno, Rev. Gyomay Kubose, Dr. George Tanabe, Prof. Takamaro Shigaraki, Dr. Mark Unno, Rev. Ruth Tabrah, Dr. David Matsumoto, Rev. Marvin Harada, Rev. William Masuda have shared their knowledge and perspectives on Buddhism through this program.
+The BSC Summer Session held its first classes in 1974 with Dr. Alfred Bloom and Dr. Mokusen Miyuki.
+For over 50 years distinguished teachers have shared their knowledge and perspectives on the Wisdom and Compassion of the Teachings of Buddhism.
+These scholars include: Dr. Taitetsu Unno, Rev. Gyomay Kubose, Dr. George Tanabe, Prof. Takamaro Shigaraki, Dr. Mark Unno, Rev. Ruth Tabrah, Dr. David Matsumoto, Rev. Marvin Harada, Rev. William Masuda, & Rev. Dr. Takashi Miyaji.